GensuiSazid/CSE400-Thesis/README.md

 However, the overwhelming number of reviews for popular products or services often in the thousands makes it difficult for potential customers to process and form informed opinions.
 To address this challenge, a machine learning–based solution is required.

-This thesis focuses on **Aspect-Based Opinion Mining**, a technique used to extract key aspects from reviews and analyze their corresponding sentiments (positive, negative, or neutral).
-By automatically classifying and summarizing opinions, this system can help readers focus on meaningful insights rather than manually reading every review.
+This research investigates Aspect-Based Opinion Mining, which identifies and evaluates key aspects of textual reviews along with their sentiment polarity (positive, negative, or neutral).
+Automating this process allows users to efficiently grasp essential insights without reading through large volumes of data.

-The study specifically focuses on restaurant reviews, aiming to understand customer preferences, highlight functional feedback, and anticipate user behavior.
-Through the use of benchmark datasets and a variety of machine learning models, we will empirically evaluate our approach and demonstrate that our proposed methods are comparable to, or exceed, current state-of-the-art techniques.
+In particular, the work applies these techniques to restaurant reviews, seeking to understand customer opinions, uncover actionable feedback, and predict behavioral trends.
+Empirical evaluation on benchmark datasets using diverse machine learning models demonstrates the effectiveness of the proposed approach against established state-of-the-art methods.